AdamK2003/FT-SCEP/README.md

 ##### `--cache-path [path]`
 You can change the cache save path using this flag.
 ##### `--domain [domain+path]`
-You can use a custom domain instead of the default gdrive: source usiong this flag.
+You can use a custom domain instead of the default `gdrive:` source using this flag.
 FT-SCEP will append the gdrive file id to the argument - don't forget your trailing slashes.